20 Must-Visit Places to Travel in Summer in the USA

 source-adventure_hawaii

-Maui is seriously one of the most famous places for a reason.
+Maui is seriously one of the most famous places for a summer vacation.

-It has golden beaches and warm blue water.
-You could try snorkeling with sea turtles.
+Personally, I think you could try snorkeling with large sea turtles.
 Honestly, it is one of the most peaceful things you can do.

-I’d recommend driving the Road to Hana.
-It has many waterfalls and green jungles.
-Plus, the food is amazing.
+I would highly recommend driving on the famous Road to Hana.
+It has many pretty waterfalls and big green jungles.

-Have you ever tried fresh pineapple?
-It tastes much better there.
+Have you ever tried sweet fresh pineapple?
+Believe it or not, it tastes much better when you eat it there.

 5. Acadia National Park, Maine